|

 A. Hey guy this is PDF.A quick,inexpensive remedy might be a flex collar.If your duct work comes straight off the supply and is solid all the way to your diffusers....you can purchase a flex collar.It's just a piece of sheet metal wrapping that has a canvas or rubber coupling between it.It can be bought by the foot.This may help with expansion and contraction.A sheet metal shop in your area will have it in stock.To install you will need a pair of snips,a drill and some self tapping sheet metal screws.PLEASE wear gloves!!Sheet metal has a way of slicing and dicing the fingers and hands.PDF.

 This explanation is just wonderful, you just have to buy a couple of boxes of flex collars, canvas and redo the entire system of ductwork.
-If your life is boring or you are just on a verge of depression and decided to begin all over again it would be a nice start!
-But not to mention that this recommendations won’t work anyway.
+If your life is boring or you are just on a verge of depression and decided to begin it all over again then it would be a nice start!
+But not to mention that these recommendations won’t work anyway.
 Don’t trust me try it for yourself!
 But PLEASE wear gloves!!

-www.thisoldhouse.com – Actually this website isn’t bad at all.
+www.thisoldhouse.com Actually this website isn’t bad at all.
 If you are planning some kind of remodeling project or just a minor repair go there.
 They even have there own videos, it’s what I'm planning to have in a near future.

 Q: The metal ductwork in the ceiling of our finished basement pops and bangs every time the furnace comes on in the winter, then makes more noise after the furnace shuts off.
 Is there anything we can do to stop the banging?